• Skip to main content

 Using all your major muscles at once requires a lot of energy.

-So, if you want to burn body fat and lose weight fast, an Assault Bike can help you achieve your weight loss goal.
+So, if you want to burn body fat and lose weight, an Assault Bike can help you achieve your weight loss and fitness goals.

 540 calories burned on an assault bike in 30 minutes